 - 1. Be a licensed pharmacist in the state of West Virginia. - 2.
 Attend didactic courses during orientation and complete group cases. - 3.
 Achieve at least an 80% on the written test. - a.
 Administered during orientation. - 4.
 Complete 5 written cases and achieve an 80%. - a.
 Administered during orientation. - 5.
 Complete at least 10 vancomycin consults following the in-direct supervision procedure and evaluation process and be evaluated as completed with no preceptor intervention on all items (see competency evaluation form in residency manual). - a.
 6/10 vancomycin consult must meet the following criteria and be evaluated as completed with no preceptor intervention on all items. - i.
 Obese patient: >100 kg - ii.
 AKI patient per CAMC protocol definition - 1.
-An increase in SCr of $\geq$ 0.3 in a 24 hour period, or from baseline - 2.
+An increase in SCr of > 0.3 in a 24 hour period, or from baseline - 2.
 Urine output < 0.5 ml/kg/hr - 3.
-BUN > 60, not on dialysis iii.
-ESRD patient - HD/PD iv.
-2 follow up on levels (interpret level and dose appropriately)
+BUN > 60, not on dialysis - iii.
+ESRD patient HD/PD - iv.
+2 follow up on levels (interpret level and dose appropriately) - v.

-v.
 New start

-Vancomycin Competency Level 2: Outcome Based Goal for Graduation director will develop a remediation plan.
+Vancomycin Competency Level 2: Outcome Based Goal for Graduation

+All residents should achieve Vancomycin Competency Level 2 by December 1st.
+If a resident does not achieve Vancomycin Competency Level 2 by December 1st, the resident and program director will develop a remediation plan.
 The resident must achieve Vancomycin Competency Level 2 to graduate the residency.
 Vancomycin competency may be revoked at any time by the program director if the resident fails to consistently demonstrate competency.